 Find unique gifts - or something for yourself - at Little India Singapore.
-Like any good bazaar, you can find colorful textiles, unique jewelry and one-of-a-kind handicrafts.
+Like any good bazaar, you can find colourful textiles, unique jewellery and one-of-a-kind handicrafts.
 There are purveyors of ayurvedic healthcare products.

 What unique Singaporean dish is available at Little India?

-A special Singaporean dish is Fish Head Curry.
-It can be found on the menus of many restaurants in Little India.
-Another culinary delight to savor is Roti Prata, a mouthwatering grilled pancake.
-It's like Indian Prata but with a special twist, Singapore-style.
-It can be combined with any number of spices or fillings, from meat or eggs to bananas and chocolate.
+A special Singaporean dish is Fish Head Curry, which can be found on the menus of many restaurants in Little India.
+Another culinary delight to savour is Roti Prata, a mouth-watering grilled pancake, similar to Indian Prata but with a special twist the Singaporean way.
+Combine it with any amount of spices or fillings, from meat, cheese or eggs to bananas and chocolate.